 - 5. Do I have to respond when WIC asks whether I am registered to vote? - NO. WIC staff will often ask new participants whether they are registered to vote as part of a broader effort to encourage civic participation.
 This question is not intended to detect citizenship or immigration status.
 Since only US citizens over the age of 18 are permitted to vote, immigrant participants may be concerned about answering this question.
 No one is legally required to answer this question as a condition of WIC eligibility. - 6.
 Does my participation in WIC affect the ability of my family members to change their immigration status? - NO. The proposed rule has not gone into effect and is not national policy.
 However, the leaked draft does indicate that an immigrant's family status and the use of benefit programs by a family member including a U.S. citizen child could affect an immigrant's petition for legal status.
 This will only come into effect if the rule is formally proposed and adopted by the administration. - 7.
 My lawyer is telling me that I should no longer participate in WIC.
-What should I do?

-Lawyers will often exercise caution, especially in a time of uncertainty.
-Lawyers may be unfamiliar with the fact that WIC is legally available to all eligible women and children - regardless of immigration status (8 U.S.C. § 1615(b)).
-Other nutrition programs (like SNAP) have eligibility restrictions on certain immigrants, and attorneys may confuse and conflate the different programs.
-It is worth having a more detailed discussion with your lawyer and consulting your WIC staff before denying yourself access to WIC benefits.
+What should I do? - Lawyers will often exercise caution, especially in a time of uncertainty.
+Lawyers may be unfamiliar with the fact that WIC is legally available to all eligible women and children-regardless of immigration status (8 U.S.C. § 1615(b)).
+Other nutrition programs (like SNAP) have eligibility restrictions on certain immigrants, and attorneys may conflate the different programs.
+It is worth having a more detailed discussion with your lawyer and consulting your WIC staff before denying yourself access to WIC benefits. - 8.
+If I choose to terminate my participation in WIC, should I return unused food checks, breast pumps, or other benefits I received from WIC? - NO. Past use of WIC benefits are not likely to be considered in any public charge determination.
+You should be able to use any benefits that were issued to you before a formal change to the rule without any consequence to your immigration status. - 9.
+If I choose to terminate my participation in WIC, can WIC delete records of my prior use of the program? - NO. WIC clinics or agencies generally cannot delete WIC records, including those of past participation and receipt of benefits.
+However, WIC records are bound by privacy rules and are not shared with other agencies for purposes outside of the administration of the WIC program, with limited exceptions.
+Even though WIC cannot delete your participant file, it should not be shared with ICE, USCIS, or other immigration officials.